Registration number 2012

 SENORA is a ketch rigged yacht built in 1908 by Archibald Malcolm on the Isle of Bute.
 She is believed to have served in both world wars.
 A previous owner was the former P&O Chairman, Lord Inchcape.
 At one time she had a 3 cylinder Gardner paraffin engine which was technically advanced for her time.

-Since 2016, SENORA has been undergoing restoration by the Senora Trust in Sunderland.
+From 2016, SENORA was undergoing restoration by the Senora Trust in Sunderland.
+In 2023 she was offered for sale as a restoration project for a nominal £1.

 We are lacking information on this particular vessel.
 If you have any information on this vessel past or present, please contact us.